Marion’s story: Why I want advance requests for assisted dying

 However, a diagnosis of dementia or Alzheimer’s does not necessarily mean that a person will not qualify for assisted dying.
 A person with either of these diagnoses can still apply for and access assisted dying if they meet all the criteria, including having capacity at the time of the request and at the time of the procedure.

-We have a free-to-use Personal Support Program available to help people navigate these more complicated requests.
-The Personal Support team can be reached by email at [email protected].
+We have a free-to-use Personal Support Program available to help people navigate these more complicated requests, learn more here.